The 12 Best Things to Do in York

 The museum showcases over 400 years of York’s history in an engaging way.
 Learn about what life was like in the past through creative displays of historic interiors, costumes and artifacts.
 The highlight of the museum is Kirkgate, a recreated Victorian street that will transport you back in time.
 Explore authentic 19th century shop fronts, sample traditional sweets and get a glimpse of the darker world of poverty.
 Be prepared, Kirkgate engages all the senses.
 Let’s just say, the past did not always smell of roses.

 The museum is one of York’s most popular attractions, so expect it to be busy.
 You can book museum tickets at the ticket office on the day or online on the York Castle Museum Website.
-The cost is £13 (US $16) if your book online or £14 (US $17) if you buy your ticket on the door.
+The cost is £17 (US $22).
 The ticket is valid for 12 months.

 Go to Jorvik Viking Centre